roodriiigooo/PWNAGOTCHI-CUSTOM-FACES-MOD/README.md

 | <p align="center"><img src="https://github.com/roodriiigooo/PWNAGOTCHI-CUSTOM-FACES-MOD/raw/main/custom-themes/pwnaflipper/faces_flipper_dolphin/pwnaflipper_MINI.png?raw=true" height="48"> </br> [pwnaflipper](https://github.com/roodriiigooo/PWNAGOTCHI-CUSTOM-FACES-MOD/tree/main/custom-themes/pwnaflipper) </p> | ![Simple version](https://github.com/roodriiigooo/PWNAGOTCHI-CUSTOM-FACES-MOD/raw/main/custom-themes/pwnaflipper/faces_flipper_dolphin/.screenshots/ui_1.png?raw=true) | ![Cool version](https://github.com/roodriiigooo/PWNAGOTCHI-CUSTOM-FACES-MOD/raw/main/custom-themes/pwnaflipper/faces_flipper_dolphin/.screenshots/ui_0.png?raw=true) | A custom theme featuring Fliper Zero's character.
 Enjoy this crossover! |    [roodriiigooo](https://github.com/roodriiigooo)    |   waveshare_v3 |
 | <p align="center"><img src="https://github.com/roodriiigooo/PWNAGOTCHI-CUSTOM-FACES-MOD/raw/main/custom-themes/pwnaflowey/faces_pwnaflowey/pwnaflowey_MINI.png?raw=true" height="48"> </br> [pwnaflowey](https://github.com/roodriiigooo/PWNAGOTCHI-CUSTOM-FACES-MOD/tree/main/custom-themes/pwnaflowey) </p> | <img src="https://github.com/roodriiigooo/PWNAGOTCHI-CUSTOM-FACES-MOD/raw/main/custom-themes/pwnaflowey/faces_pwnaflowey/.screenshots/ui.gif?raw=true"> | - | Flowey is a fictional character and the main antagonist of Undertale, a role-playing video game created by Toby Fox |    [roodriiigooo](https://github.com/roodriiigooo)    |  waveshare_v3 |

+## :heavy_exclamation_mark::heavy_exclamation_mark:  Disclaimer
+> **Warning**
+> From **roodriiigooo**: The content here is free for use, but it doesn't mean you can use it however you want.
+No author or contributor assumes responsibility for the misuse of this device, project, or any component herein.
+The project and modifications were **developed solely for educational purposes**.
+> Any files, plugins or modifications of this project or original project found here should **not be sold**.
+In the case of use in open projects, videos or any form of dissemination, please remember to give credit to the repository ♥

+> **Warning**
+> Certain content may be protected by copyright, use with caution.

 ## :books: HOW TO INSTALL
 Some notes...